 Get help making choices with our Eight questions to help decide if university is your next step.

 What about college?

-A college course is also the next step for certain careers.
-A year-long Art Foundation course, for example, is the standard route to studying art at higher education.
+A college course can be the standard route for certain careers.
+A year-long Art Foundation course, for example, is a common path to studying art at higher education.

-You can explore and compare courses at hundreds of colleges and work-based learning providers through UCAS Progress.
+You can explore and compare courses at hundreds of colleges through UCAS Progress.

 If you want to learn a new profession, trade or skill, then this could be the route for you.
-An apprenticeship is a real job with training so you can earn while you learn and pick up recognised qualifications as you go.
-Apprenticeships take between one and four years to complete and there are different entry levels depending on the qualifications you already hold.
-See our Focus on Apprenticeships section for more details.
+An apprenticeship is a real job with training so you can earn while you learn and pick up qualifications as you go.
+Schemes take between one and four years to complete and run on three different levels, so you can choose a level that suits you.